-We ended up experiementing how to make a train together and come up with this design.
-I’m sharing in case you need some inspriation.
-The dotted lines mean foldes lines and the solid lines are where you cut.
+We ended up experimenting how to make a train together and come up with this design.
+I’m sharing in case you need some inspiration.
+The dotted lines mean folded lines and the solid lines are where you cut.

 The pieces will all fold up into each other so that you can tape them down to make the train.
 Don’t forget the train wheels.

 5. Now it’s time to create a place for the train to move on.
-Take a box and cut it down so that it have around a 3 inches edge all around the sides.
-Now have your child decorate the inside of the box to match scenes from the move.
+Take a box and cut it down so that it has around a 3 inches edge all around the sides.
+Now have your child decorate the inside of the box to match scenes from the movie.

 Ideas might include the house, mountains, pine trees, the frozen lake, caribou, and the North Pole.